PrinceReubenSam/mysql_data_warehouse_project/docs/README.md

 <img width="558" height="375" alt="image" src="https://github.com/user-attachments/assets/9882dee4-3813-4569-8118-3828109b9641" />

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Data is ingested from CSV Files into MySQL Database.
 3. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 4. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.